-(9) Within 60 calendar days of receipt from the State Board of Health of its initial (first) license to operate as a provider service from a base within a ground provider's licensed county or an air provider's licensed service area, each licensed provider service shall be in continuous operation in the county in which it is licensed, providing emergency response 24 hours a day, 7 days a week, 365 days a year.
-ALS Non-Transport services are exempt from this requirement.
+(9) Within 60 calendar days of receipt from the State Board of Health of its initial (first) license to operate as a provider service from a base within a ground provider's licensed county or an air provider's licensed service area, each licensed provider service shall be in continuous operation in the county in which it is licensed, providing emergency response 24 hours a day, 7 days a week, 365 days a year for any emergency medical service request issued within the licensed county.
+Mutual aid response to other counties is not required but is recommended if resources are available.
+ALS Non-Transport services and all fully volunteer services are exempt from this requirement, but a fully volunteer transport service must ensure coverage when service is not available.